 - In Kurt Vonnegut's novel Hocus Pocus, the narrator is named after him.
 Debs was one of Vonnegut's heroes.

 - Bernie Sanders voiced him in a 1979 documentary about his life, simply titled Debs.
-The Film can be found here
+The film can be found here.

 - The Alternate History collection Back in the USSA is set in a world where Debs leads a Communist revolution in the USA in 1917.
+His role there is similar to that of Vladimir Lenin.

 - In the 2014 film The Drunk, the fictional protagonist is his grandson.